 We take pride in providing authentic travel recommendations based on our own experiences.
 We may earn a commission when you purchase a product or book a reservation.
 Learn more ›

-Looking for a ryokan to stay just outside of Tokyo?
+Are you looking for a ryokan to stay just outside of Tokyo?
 Hakone offers some of the best options for impeccable views and ultimate relaxation.
 These are the best ryokans in Hakone to consider for your journey.

 Japan remains a bucket-list destination for many, and with good reason.
-The country is a traveler’s paradise with lush forests, a rich heritage, snow-capped mountains, ancient temples and impressive gastronomy.
+The country is a traveler’s paradise with lush forests, a rich heritage, snow-capped mountains, ancient temples, and impressive gastronomy.
 One can spend days absorbing everything that this diverse destination has to offer.

-A ryokan is a traditional Japanese inn that goes all the way back to the 8th century.
-It was initially built as a respite for nomads and traders but now serves as an authentic lodging experience for tourists and visitors.
+A ryokan is a traditional Japanese inn that goes back to the 8th century.
+Initially built as a respite for nomads and traders, it now serves as an authentic lodging experience for tourists and visitors.